 More and more women celebrities and public figures have been calling out the media about sexist, lopsided, softball, and just plain lazy questions.
 Robert Downey Jr. probably doesn't get asked about his skin care regime fives times during a full day of press, but many women are asked these dumb and dull questions interview after interview.

 Tips!
 We've got tips for interviewers.
 Maybe watch the movies, come up with better questions, hire a writer to help you craft better questions, shake up an '80s magic eight ball, ask the nearest child, consult a fortune cookie — there’s a way to be better.
 So be better.

-When it comes to reacting to those sexist questions on the red carpet, who withstood dumbassery the best?
-Which of these famous actresses decided they'd had enough and wouldn't answer one more question about their dress, beauty routine, or the balance of work and family life.
+When it comes to reacting to those sexist questions on the red carpet, who withstood these inane questions the best?
+Which of these famous actresses decided they'd had enough and wouldn't answer one more question about their dress, beauty routine, or the balance of work and family life?
 From the Mani Cam to who Taylor Swift is going home with (hint: it's her cats), these famous women stood up to reporters and their ridiculous, sexism-fueled questions, taking back the runway and their interview time.
-So upvote the best actress responses to sexist questions below, and leave some good interview question ideas for reporters in the comments section!
+So upvote the best actress responses to sexist questions below, and leave some good interview question ideas for reporters in the comments section.

 Q: How do you balance work and family?

 A: A bold speech about double standards.